 - Identify your target audience.

-- Develop a marketing plan for before, during and after the show.
+- Develop an event marketing plan for before, during and after the show.

-- Choose a trade show that fits your customer’s profile, and book a space.
+- Choose a trade show that fits your customers’ profile, and book a booth space.

-- Design your exhibit, including graphics, displays and layout.
+- Design your trade show booth exhibit, including graphics, displays and layout.
 Keep in mind what you want to communicate to the customer, and consider your technology and presentation needs.

 With your strategy as a guide, determine how you’re going to communicate your message most effectively.
 And start marketing: Building buzz early can reap great rewards later.